Final FRCA SOE

 Apply and pay online.

 The online application process will be open for each exam from 0900 on the exam opening date to 1700 on the exam closing date (see dates and fees in the section above).
 Applications are not accepted outside the application window.
+Confirmation of exam bookings will be communicated with candidates once the booking window has closed.

 Reasonable adjustments: Any applicant who has a physical or mental disability, specific learning difficulty (SpLD) or on-going or fluctuating medical condition may be entitled to reasonable adjustments.
 When applying online, check the ‘I have a disability’ and ‘I require exam adjustment’ boxes .
 For more information on reasonable adjustments, please refer to the Examination Regulations.